fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_6.md

-Our `DatabaseTesting` and `GUITesting` classes obtain the fixture values by declaring an autouse `_setup` fixture, a trick we have learned early in this chapter.
+Our `DatabaseTesting` and `GUITesting` classes obtain the fixture values by declaring an autouse `_setup` fixture, a trick we have learned early in this lab.
 We can get rid of the
 `tearDown` method because the fixture will take care of cleaning up after itself after each test, and the utility methods become simple proxies for the methods implemented in the fixture.